Rules and Guidelines for Graduate Studies in the East Asian Studies Department

 The present document lays out the Department’s rules and guidelines to give guidance to prospective and current students pursuing the Ph.D. in East Asian Studies.

 Graduate students are generally admitted with five years of financial support from the Graduate School, covering tuition and providing a substantial stipend.
 In addition, students usually apply for outside fellowships to do dissertation research abroad.
 Following the years of support from the Graduate School, students may apply for dissertation write-up funding from the East Asian Studies Program (see below).
 This funding is contingent on demonstrated progress toward the completion of the dissertation.
-Most students complete the Ph.D. program within six to eight years.
+Students are expected to complete the Ph.D. program within 6 years.

 All applications must be submitted through the Graduate School.
 The Graduate School website provides complete information on the application requirements as well as a link to apply online.
 The application deadline for all students is December 1 of the preceding academic year.
-Admission is highly competitive, as the Department can only accept a fraction of its applicants (typically around ten per cent).
+Admission is highly competitive, as the Department can only accept a fraction of its applicants.
 We notify admitted students in late February or early March.

 Students in Chinese, Japanese, and Korean history, in Chinese and Japanese literature, and in Korean cultural studies typically apply to the East Asian Studies Department.
 However, students in history may choose to apply to the History Department; students interested in comparative literature may choose to apply to the Comparative Literature Department.
 Both departments have their own sets of rules and guidelines.
 Students in other disciplines in the study of East Asia (Art and Archaeology, Religion, Politics, Sociology) should apply to the disciplinary departments.